 Crews and staff drill in emergency response and cross-train to fill in where needed, including call and reporting centers.
 Agreements are secured with outlying utility providers to mobilize extra repair crews and equipment.

 Depending on the situation severity, action and continuation plans may be activated.
 All BPUB personnel are placed on special alert and understand that they are expected to report for duty at any hour.
 BPUB and mutual-aid crews fuel up and deploy.
 Staging areas are set up to deliver needed supplies to crews who respond in 16-hour rotations to get any downed utilities back online as quickly as possible.

 A 24-hour staffed BPUB command center continues to monitor, communicate and activate assessment and repair crews who remain deployed until conditions become too severe.
 Meanwhile, other staff stationed at the City of Brownsville Emergency Operations Center communicates ongoing operations updates to city, state and federal organizers.

-Should utility outages occur, BPUB restores power plants and affected transmission lines and substations, which are essential to providing public utilities including water treatment plants.
-Meanwhile, BPUB restores electrical lines and equipment that serve critical facilities, like hospitals, police and fire stations and emergency broadcast centers.
-Crews restore service to the largest number of customers in the shortest amount of time.
+Should utility outages occur, BPUB first restores power plants and affected transmission lines and substations, which are essential to providing public utilities, including water treatment plants.
+Meanwhile, BPUB then restores electrical lines and equipment that serve critical facilities, like hospitals, police and fire stations, and emergency broadcast centers.
+Crews then restore service to the largest number of customers in the shortest amount of time.
 Once this is done, crews repair infrastructure serving smaller groups and neighborhoods until every customer is back online.